whoschek/bzfs/README.md

 **--delete-missing-datasets**

+*  Do nothing if the --delete-missing-datasets option is missing.
-*  After successful replication step, if any, delete existing destination datasets that are included via --{include|exclude}-dataset* policy yet do not exist within SRC_DATASET (which can be an empty dummy dataset!).
+    Otherwise, after successful replication step, if any, delete existing destination datasets that are included via --{include|exclude}-dataset* policy yet do not exist within SRC_DATASET (which can be an empty dummy dataset!).
 Does not recurse without --recursive.